 Image credit: Magnet

-This may sound obvious, but going over budget is one of the most common mistakes seen in many a home renovation.
-We’ve all seen enough Grand Designs episodes to know only too well that project spends can increase dramatically.
+Going over budget is one of the most common mistakes seen in many a home renovation.
+We’ve all seen enough Grand Designs episodes to know only too well that project costs can increase dramatically.

 It’s often the forgotten factor, such as above, that can add to the inflated costs.
-The easiest easy way to avoid over-spending is by creating an inventory list, ensuring it accounts for both furniture and contents.
+The easiest way to avoid overspending is by creating an inventory list, ensuring it accounts for both furniture and contents.

 Hayley goes on to say, ‘Don’t spend money on unnecessary or impractical items that will wear easily and need to be replaced.
-For example, if you want a solid wood worktop, but cook a lot and have small children that could damage and stain it, a laminate wood effect worktop may be more cost efficient and more durable for your needs.’
+For example, if you want a solid wood worktop, but cook a lot and have small children who could damage and stain it, a laminate wood effect worktop may be more cost-efficient and more durable for your needs.’

 18. Not reworking the layout